MahesaInsan/FinanceTracker/README.md

 php artisan serve

-No need to open the laravel localhost on browser because the laravel only works as the backend and API on this project !
+No need to open the laravel localhost on browser because the laravel only works as the backend and API on this project ! <br /> <br />

 For the second terminal